TeseoLou/clancy-nook-walking-tours/README.md

 Prioritising user experience is essential to ensuring that visitors can easily navigate the site, achieve their goals, and enjoy the process.
 This philosophy is particularly relevant to the Clancy Nook website, where the goal is to cater to a diverse audience of locals, tourists, and corporate clients.

 ### Strategy
-The Strategy plane in UX design forms the foundation of any project by aligning business goals with user needs.
+The **Strategy Plane** in UX design forms the foundation of any project by aligning business goals with user needs.
 It addresses fundamental questions about what the website aims to achieve and how it delivers value to its users.

 For Clancy Nook, this meant not only creating an online presence but also ensuring the site serves as a seamless gateway for users to learn about, book, and engage with the historic walking tours offered.
 The strategy plane was the first port of call in the development process, as it established the overall purpose of the site and guided all subsequent design and development decisions.